 Tammi suggests food operators start off with a simple menu and add items over time.
 She also reminds food operators to spend some time and energy on marketing, especially if the new restaurants are located in urban areas.
 Most importantly, she reminds food operators to look after the well-being of their staff because everyone is running the business together.

 Many health food products are still either unavailable in the area or incredibly expensive.
-Tammi hopes that in 2019, Thailand will see more affordable healthy food ingredients available next year, as more access to ingredients will translate into more varieties for customers.
+Tammi hopes that Thailand will see more affordable healthy food ingredients available in coming years, as more access to ingredients will translate into more varieties for customers.

 Install this webapp on your iPhoneInstall this webapp on your iPadInstall this webapp on your Android phoneInstall this webapp on your Windows phone